-- Check the daily job plan ensure that adequate detail is shown for high risk tasks and the method used to control these risks. - Review traffic protection needs and go over the requirements in this handbook. - Review any special PPE requirements chaps, ballistic nylon, FR Clothing, hearing, etc. - Talk with new or young workers go over the job plan with them again and ensure that they were given adequate time to review and understand the requirements
+- Check the daily job plan ensure that adequate detail is shown for high risk tasks and the method used to control these risks - Review traffic protection needs and go over the requirements in this handbook. - Review any special PPE requirements chaps, ballistic nylon, FR Clothing, hearing, etc. - Talk with new or young workers go over the job plan with them again and ensure that they were given adequate time to review and understand the requirements

-104: CUC Safety Reporting Requirements
+104: CUC Health, Safety and Environmental Reporting Requirements

-It is expected that CUC contractors report all incidents/accidents/near misses/spills and any hazards.
+It is expected that CUC contractors report all incidents/accidents/near misses/spills (chemical and/or hydrocarbon) and any hazards or environmental concerns.
 Do not assume that the incident is too minor to report.
-Please report all concerns to your own supervisor and your CUC Contract Coordinator immediately.
+Please report all incidents and concerns to your own supervisor and your CUC Contract Coordinator immediately.
 CUC expects that you will conduct your own investigations and develop your own incident report with any corrective actions handled in a timely manner.
 CUC reserves the right to request a copy of your internal report and to see progress made on your corrective actions.
 CUC may determine that it needs to conduct its own investigation and expects full cooperation from contract staff during such an event.